Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Consistency tests

-Overall, the $r_0(z)$ test probes for interactions in the dark sector, which goes somewhat further than just testing for deviations from the \lcdm model.
-In our work however, we will not consider fiducial cosmologies with DM-DE interactions.
+Overall, the $r_0(z)$ test probes for interactions in the dark sector, which somewhat exceeds just testing for deviations from the \lcdm model.
+We did not consider fiducial cosmologies with DM-DE interactions here, however.

-\subsection{Global Shear}
+\subsection{Global shear}